Zilliqa/dev-portal-old/docs/dev-started-introduction.md

 ### What are dApps?

 Decentralised Apps ("dApps") are applications that interact with smart contracts on the blockchain.
-As zilliqa blockchain is a decentralised network that is not hosted by a single entity, application that sits on the blockchain is _decentralised_.
+As Zilliqa blockchain is a decentralised network that is not hosted by a single entity, application that sits on the blockchain is _decentralised_.

 An application can have a user-facing components ("client"), which could be a web application or mobile app.
-These applications can interact with smart contracts on Zilliqa blockchain.
+These applications can interact with smart contracts on the Zilliqa blockchain.

 ![Overview](../assets/dapps-overview.png)